-Funding/Support: This study was supported by grant R01DA031580-03 from the National Institutes of Health Common Fund, managed by the Office of the Director/Office of Strategic Coordination, and by grant T32HD057822 from the National Institute of Child Health and Human Development.
+This study was supported by grant R01DA031580-03 from the National Institutes of Health Common Fund, managed by the OD/Office of Strategic Coordination (OSC), and by grant T32HD057822 from the National Institute of Child Health and Human Development.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.